 My mom’s always trying to impress people, not realizing that no one stays the same or appreciates what she does.
-I can’t freaking believe this, I hate meeting new people but I hope that they’re not assholes.
+I can’t freaking believe this, I hate meeting new people but I hoped they’re not assholes.

 Approaching the opened moving truck in front of the three leveled house I checked the items: brown dining table, long lamp, a new pink bike, mattress, and a weird shaped object I can’t make out in the back.

-“Finally my stripper gram came,” I heard a male voice behind, the guy coming in front of me.
+“Finally my stripper gram came,” I heard a male voice behind me, the guy coming in front of me.
 A hot guy, even better!
 Crisp blue eyes, dark hair, fair skin and muscular, dazed by his hotness my skin flushed.
 Wait, did he just call me a stripper?

 “Excuse me?”
 I shook my head and frowned.

 “Quick deliver too.
-I must know what you service.
+I must know what's your services.
 Nice disguise.”
 He grinned slyly, checking out my plaid bottoms and blue tank top pjs.